Go to Reviews.org AU Edition

 How much does YouTube TV cost?

-If you’re a fan of sports, lifestyle, and broadcast channels, $65 per month for more than 85 channels is a huge win for everyone in the family—especially if you’re the one paying the bill.
+Youtube TV costs $65 per month.
+If you’re a fan of sports, lifestyle, and broadcast channels, 85 channels at that price is a huge win for everyone in the family—especially if you’re the one paying the bill.

 |YouTube TV||$64.99*||85||View Plan|

-YouTube TV gives you video on demand and live cable television shows.
+YouTube TV gives you on-demand content and live TV channels.
 You also get a vast amount of choices for whatever mood you happen to be in.
 You’ll find drama, comedy, reality, action, mystery, and documentaries all in one place.

 Does YouTube TV have fees?